• Home

 Impressive Fanes plateau.

 In the upper part of the climb it was windy and unpleasant.
-I normally use to have my morning coffee on the summit, so I did have my coffee pot and my MSR stove.
-But it was cold and unpleasant, and I did not have the coffee on the summit.
-I had it on the pass below the summit, it is shown in one of the pictures above.
+I normally have my morning coffee on the summit, so I brought my coffee pot and my MSR stove.

-On my way up just below the summit I met an Italian woman who was descending, and this was the only person all the way up.
-She mentioned it was windy on the summit but she was really lightly dressed.
-The story was different on my way back, I met quite a number of people going up.
+On the way up, just below the summit, I met an Italian woman who was descending.
+She was the only person I saw all the way up.
+She said it was windy on the summit, but she was very lightly dressed.

-Equipment & accommodation
+Equipment

-I used my Salomon Quest Prime GTX boots, and Osprey Stratos 24 pack.
+I used my Salomon Quest Prime GTX boots and Osprey Stratos 24 pack.

 Final thoughts